Exile (Japanese band): Debut and second generation

 Atsushi and Shun became the lead vocalists of the group.
 Atsushi is a fan of American R&B group Boyz II Men.
 In November 2003, Exile remade Zoo's hit single "Choo Choo Train", which became a strong promotional single for their third studio album Exile Entertainment.
 The album sold over a million copies.
 They took part in the NHK Kōhaku Uta Gassen of the year, singing "Choo Choo Train".
 At first, their music style was influenced by R&B, but their style later became more pop-oriented form.
 Their 2004 single "Real World" became their first number-one single on Oricon weekly charts.
 They released the collaboration "Scream" with Japanese rock band Glay in July 2005, peaking at No. 1 and selling over 500,000 copies on Oricon charts.

 The group released "Tada...Aitakute" in December 2005 and "Yes!" in March 2006.
 Both singles topped the Oricon weekly charts.
 However, Shun left the group in March 2006 and became a solo singer.
 After the group sought a new vocalist from the public, Takahiro joined the group in September 2006.
 Takahiro originally tried to become a hairdresser in his school days, but eventually joined the group as a vocalist.

 On February 14, 2007, the group released the single "Michi", which became their first number-one single on the Oricon charts since Takahiro joined the group.
 Their 2007 studio album, Exile Love, became the highest selling album of Japan in 2008, selling nearly 1.5 million copies on Oricon charts.
 Their compilation album Exile Ballad Best sold nearly 1 million copies in its first week on Oricon charts, making it the highest first week sales for an album of Japan in 2008.
+It is currently their best selling album with over 2 million copies sold.
+It was the 34th rank album for 2008.
 The song, "Ti Amo", was certified Million by the Recording Industry Association of Japan (RIAJ) for 1,000,000 full-track ringtone digital music downloads (Chaku Uta Full).
 They also won the Grand Prix Award at the 50th edition of Japan Record Awards for "Ti Amo".